nleiva/chatgbp/BLOG.md

 **5. Future API Capabilities to Explore**
 There are features I didn’t touch the first time around but definitely want to try:
-* **`stream`:** Send tokens as they’re generated.
+* **`stream`:** The model send tokens as they’re generated.
 It makes the app feel more responsive since users can start reading before the full response is ready.
 * **`temperature`:** Controls how deterministic the output is.
 At `0`, responses can be repetitive; higher values add variety, though very high values often get incoherent.
-* **`n`:** Generate multiple completions in parallel.
+* **`n`:** Generate multiple completions in parallel (up to 128).
 Handy when testing prompts, since you can compare options side by side.
 It’s faster than rerunning requests manually, though you still pay for all the tokens.

 I skipped these at first to keep the scope small, but they’re worth exploring to improve both the user experience and the way prompts are tested.

----

 ## Costs